 - 4. To prevent rusting in the cylinders, perform the following: - Remove the spark plug caps from the spark plugs.
 Using tape or string, secure the caps to any convenient plastic body part so that they are positioned away from the spark plugs. - Remove the spark plugs from the engine and store them in a safe place.
-Do not connect the spark plugs to the spark plug caps. - Pour a tablespoon (15 20 cc) of clean engine oil into each cylinder and cover the spark plug holes with a piece of cloth. - With the engine stop switch in the RUN position, press the start button several times to crank the engine and distribute the oil.
+Do not connect the spark plugs to the spark plug caps. - Pour a tablespoon (15 20 cc) of clean engine oil into each cylinder and cover the spark plug holes with a piece of cloth.

-- Reinstall the spark plugs and spark plug caps. - 5.
+- With the engine stop switch in the RUN position, press the start button several times to crank the engine and distribute the oil. - Reinstall the spark plugs and spark plug caps. - 5.
 Remove the battery and charge it fully.
 Store it in an area protected from freezing temperatures and direct sunlight.
-Slow charge the battery (page 155) once a month. - 6.
+Slow charge the battery (page 139) once a month. - 6.
 Wash and dry your motorcycle.
-Wax all painted surfaces.
-Apply rust-inhibiting oil to the chrome pieces.
+Wax all painted surfaces (except matte painted surfaces).
+Apply rust-inhibiting oil to the chrome pieces. - 7.
+Inflate the tires to their recommended pressures (page 124).